 Separation and divorce are not only emotionally draining but also prompt some questions about the assets that have been attained during the marriage.
-The family home and attached mortgage is one of the first assets to question.
+The family home and attached mortgage are some of the first assets to question.
 Who gets the house?
 And, how can one spouse’s name be removed from the mortgage?
 Take a look at the following options for home-owning couples who are dealing with a separation or divorce.

 Refinancing the Loan

-Obviously if both parties names are on the loan, the mortgage was granted based on two credit scores and a joint income.
+Obviously, if both parties’ names are on the loan, the mortgage was granted based on two credit scores and a joint income.
 If one spouse is seeking the home and remaining balance on the mortgage, the only option for him/her is to refinance the home in just his/her name.
 This involves an entirely separate loan application in just one spouse’s name.
 If your spouse decides to take the mortgage into his/her name, this would mean that you might have to get another if you are going to buy another house, you might want to try something like Money Expert to help you find a mortgage.